LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 ```

 ### `report`
 This allows you to generate a consolidated report across the VMs.
-This helps you to view the report on the dashboard itself and you can download the report either from the jobs detail page or you can pass –download-report flag in the job triggering command from HyperExecute CLI.

-For using this feature, provide `report: true`, and the relative path of the data where it is expected to store and generate the reports after your test execution.
+To use this feature, provide `report: true`, and the relative path of the data where it is expected to store and generate the reports after your test execution.
 You can also define the type and frameworkName of the report inside `partialReports` as shown in below example.

 ```yaml
 report: true